-McDonald’s Operations Management, 10 Decision Areas
+McDonald’s Operations Management & Strategy for the 10 Decision Areas

 Productivity at McDonald’s

-- Order fulfillment rate (McDonald’s restaurant productivity)
+- Order fulfillment rate (productivity at McDonald’s restaurants)

-- Timely delivery rate (McDonald’s delivery productivity)
+- Timely delivery rate (productivity of deliveries, including third-party delivery services)

-- McDonald’s Corporation Form 10-K 2014.
+- McDonald’s Corporation – Form 10-K.